 Describe your short-term and long-term career goals.
 How can the UCLA Anderson experience add value to your professional development?
 (500 words maximum)

 As you evaluate your career goals, consider your career thus far and how you would like to develop it.
 When you think about any long-term goals you have for your career, why is an MBA the right next step?
 And why would Anderson be the right place to gain the education and network you need?
 Your career goals should be examined through the filter of Anderson’s values and how you plan to use those values in your post-Anderson life.

 When structuring this essay consider telling one or two pivotal stories to illuminate who you are.
-UCLA is looking for personal expression in this essay, and to understand how you are different from other applicants.
+UCLA is looking to understand how you are different from other applicants and how you have determined your goals.
 Consider the turning points or moments that triggered reflection for you.

 Have you experienced a significant personal setback?
 What is your family background?
 Have you lived outside your home country?
 When did you face a turning point or make a big decision about your career?
 What were some of your proudest accomplishments?
 What moments have called upon your need to collaborate, lead or innovate?